-The permanent milk testing lab at Meenakshipuram started functional during the year 2017-18, the lab at Aryankavu check post started during the year 2018-19 and the lab at Parassala check post started during the year 2019-20
+The permanent milk testing lab at Meenakshipuram started functional during the year 2017-18 and the lab at Aryancavu check post started during the year 2018-19

-All the labs are functioning 24 X 7.
-Shift system (3 shifts) is followed at both Meenakshipuram check post lab, Aryankavu check post lab and Parassala Check post lab.
+Both the labs are functioning 24 X 7.
+Shift system (3 shifts) is followed at both Meenakshipuram check post lab and Aryancavu check post lab.

-The milk vehicles carrying raw milk, processed milk and milk sachets are checked for sensory qualities, Physico-chemical qualities and microbiological qualities.
+The milk vehicles carrying raw milk, processed milk and milk sachets are checked for sensory qualities, physico-chemical qualities and microbiological qualities.
 The samples are also tested to detect the presence of adulterants, neutralisers and preservatives